kuzudb/kuzu-docs/docs/development/database-internal/index.md

 ### Storage

 Storage module contains data that needs to be persistent on disk.
 Spefically,
-- BufferManager: manage all memories being used in the system (except for small memories that are allocated from OS).
-Controls when to read/write a disk page.
+- BufferManager: manage all memories being used in the system (except for small memories that are allocated from OS); cache recently read pages in memory.
-- Index: hash index.
+- Index: hash index for primary keys.
 - Column: vanilla column data structure.
 - Lists: CSR-like data structure.
 - NodeTable: a collection of multiple columns.